By: Chris ⎜ Last updated

 Which side to sit on

-Travelling Oslo to Bergen, book the left side.
+Travelling Oslo to Bergen, book a seat on the left side.
 That puts you facing south, and it's the better side for the journey's centrepiece: the Hardangervidda plateau crossing.
-When the train climbs above the tree line between Geilo and Myrdal, the big glacier views, the frozen lakes, and the full sweep of the plateau open up on the left.
-Finse station and the Hardangerjøkulen glacier are on the left.
-This is the stretch everyone remembers, and from the left you see more of it.
+When the train climbs above the tree line between Geilo and Myrdal, the big glacier views and the full sweep of the plateau open up to the left.
+The Hardangerjøkulen glacier is on the left.

-The right side has its moments.
+The right side is best for the last part of the journey.
 Between Voss and Bergen, the fjord views and the deep coastal inlets are better from the right.
-And in the Raundalen valley west of Myrdal, the right side gives you the best angle on the waterfalls and the sheer valley drop.
+And in the Raundalen valley west of Myrdal, the right side gives you the best view to the waterfalls and the sheer valley drop.

 If you're travelling Bergen to Oslo, flip it.
 Right side for the plateau, left side for the fjords on departure.